 The bottom line is that a cyber attack can be stressful for all involved, but it’s manageable – if you prepare in advance and take the necessary steps after.

-Reduce Your Risk of Cyber Attack with Secure Communications from Wickr Pro
+Reduce Your Risk of Cyber Attack with Secure Communications from AWS Wickr

-Wickr Pro offers fully encrypted communications for your company – download it today!
+AWS Wickr offers fully encrypted communications for your company – download it today!